gopavasanth/video-cut-tool/README.md

 ### Run VideoCutTool locally

-VideoCutTool runs in development mode by default - to run VideoCutTool in a production environment, you need to set the NODE_ENV environment variable to "production".
-You can do that with the following command:
+VideoCutTool runs in development mode by default - to run VideoCutTool in a production environment, you need to set the NODE_ENV environment variable to `production`.
+You can do that with the command `export NODE_ENV=production`
-`export NODE_ENV=production`

-In the project directory, you can run:
+In the project directory, you need to use the following command to run the application.

 ### `npm start`

-Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>